PyCharm Community Edition and Professional Edition Explained: Licenses and More

 Individual licenses: yes.
 Commercial licenses: yes, as long as your user name (login) is the same on all the machines that you’re running it on.

-Can I still use PyCharm Professional Edition after my subscription expires?
+Can I still use PyCharm Pro after my subscription expires?

 If you’ve had a subscription for at least one year: yes.
 You have a perpetual fallback license for the version that was released one year before your subscription expired, and all its minor updates.
 See here for details.